damballa/redenv/README.md

     $ redenv -r ruby1.9.1 ./env

-Activate the environment for you current shell:
+Activate the environment for your current shell:

     $ . ./env/bin/activate